guerzon/guerzon.github.io/_posts/2021-09-04-HackTheBox_SolidState(Medium).md

 ## Quick disclaimer

 My writeups are intended to showcase my understanding of various security concepts and my thought process when solving a problem.
-Hopefully they would also improve my technical-writing skills, which I believe is an extremely underrated skill in our industry.
+Hopefully they would also improve my technical-writing skills, which I believe is an extremely underrated skill in the security industry.
 I also share some analysis of vulnerabilites and sometimes what can be done to resolve or mitigate them.
-These are not intended to be tutorials or walkthroughs.
+These are not intended to be tutorials or expert guides.

 ---